finnbar/severn/README.md

 # Severn

 This is the code associated with the paper _This is Driving Me Loopy: Efficient loops in Arrowized Functional Reactive Programs_.
 This repository holds a minimal implementation of Severn as of the release of the paper, and will only be updated for bugfixes.
+This repo is a cleaned-up version of a private repo, hence why the commit dates are all grouped together.

 You can run the tests with `stack test` to see that a program behaves the same on random inputs pre- and post-transformation.
 You can also run our benchmarks with `stack build loop-compile:bench:bench-vs-yampa`.
 Raw results can be found in `tests.csv` (for the fixed benchmarks) and `tests-random.csv` (for the random benchmarks).
 The spreadsheet `tests.xlsx` contains the results and speedup calculations.